-Medical care: There is a first-aid kit at the lodge for basic injuries and there's a hospital a ten-minute drive away in Kilindoni.
+- There is a first-aid kit at the lodge for basic injuries and there's a hospital a ten-minute drive away in Kilindoni.
 For anything more serious there is a large international hospital in Dar es Salaam.

-Fire safety: There are fire extinguishers in the main areas.
+- There are fire extinguishers in the main areas and in each bungalow.

-Accepted payment on location: Butiama are currently trying to get a card machine – but at present they are asking that payment for any extras is made in cash.
+- Butiama ask that payment for any extras is made in cash.
 US dollars, euros, Tanzanian shillings and British pounds are all normally accepted using the exchange rate of the day.

 Other lodges in Mafia Island